 A bank issues and certifies a certified check by placing a hold on the funds until the check is presented for cashing.
 For a money order, you prepay the specific amount, which reserves the funds until the money order is cashed.
 Both the certified check and the money order provide the holder with the safety of guaranteed funds, but each has pros and cons.

 A certified check is as good as cash since the bank guarantees that the check will be honored and cashed, with no waiting until a personal check clears.
-When your bank places a hold on funds for a certified check, those funds remain on hold not matter what other activities occur with your account.
-Banks are not required to provide certified checks to their account holders, but do so as a courtesy, for which they charge a small fee.
-The account holder and the person to whom the certified check was written can sue the bank if it refuses to honor the check.
+When your bank places a hold on funds for a certified check, those funds remain on hold no matter what other activities occur with your account.
+Banks are not required to provide certified checks to their account holders but do so as a courtesy, for which they charge a small fee.
+The accountholder and the person to whom the certified check was written can sue the bank if it refuses to honor the check.

 A person or company with whom you conduct business, especially someone unfamiliar with you, might prefer the certainty of a certified check over a personal check.
 You might prefer to use a certified check to ensure that nothing goes awry with your payment.
 People purchase domestic money orders to pay bills or send money.
 Some businesses will not accept checks and require the use of money orders.
 You can purchase international money orders to send money to other countries.
 If your money order is lost or stolen, you can request a stop payment and replacement.
 Some money order sellers charge a fee for this service.
 Generally, money orders do not expire.